RenderKit/superbuild/README.md

 it (`CMAKE_INSTALL_PREFIX`).

 Requirements:
 - A C++-14-capable compiler and libstdc++.so.6.0.21 or greater.

-Recommendations:
+- CMake 3.1 or greater
+- Python 3.6 or greater (including development tools) with the following packages
+  - numpy
- - Python 3.7 is validated for OSPRay Studio's python bindings and supported by oneAPI 2021.4
+  - Note: Python 3.7 is validated for OSPRay Studio's python bindings and supported by oneAPI 2021.4
+- Linux system requirements:
+  - libgl1-mesa-dev, libxcursor-dev, libxi-dev, libxinerama-dev, libxrandr-dev

 Run with: